simonesinagra/CodeScaffold/templates/plain-js/README.md

 ## Getting Started

-To begin using Vanilla-JS, follow the instructions below:
+To begin using Plain-JS, follow the instructions below:

 ### Prerequisites